photoprism/photoprism-docs/docs/user-guide/faq.md

     It provides many more fields (as part of embedded models like Dublin Core) than Exif.
 This also makes it difficult - if not impossible - to provide full support.
 Reading title, copyright, artist, and description from XMP sidecar files is implemented as a proof-of-concept, [contributions are welcome](../developer-guide/metadata/xmp.md).
-Indexing of embedded XMP is only possible via Exiftool, see above.
+Indexing of embedded XMP is only possible via [ExifTool](https://exiftool.org/), see above.

 ??? question "Why are my video files not indexed?"

     In case [FFmpeg is disabled](settings/advanced.md#disable-ffmpeg) or not installed, videos cannot be indexed because still images cannot be created.
-    You should also have [Exiftool enabled](../getting-started/config-options.md#feature-flags) to extract metadata such as duration, resolution, and codec.
+    You should also have [ExifTool enabled](../getting-started/config-options.md#feature-flags) to extract metadata such as duration, resolution, and codec.

 ??? question "Some files seem hidden, where are they?"